ppKrauss/openness-metrics/README.md

 ## How much open is it?
-This project is an initiative to shift the traditional conversations about [Open access](https://en.wikipedia.org/wiki/Open_access), from “Is it open access?”, “How to compare open things?”... to "How much open is it?",  and transform consensual answers into concrete things!
+This project is an initiative to shift the traditional conversations about [Open access](https://en.wikipedia.org/wiki/Open_access), from “All here is open access?”, “How to compare open things?”... to "How much open is this set?",  and transform consensual answers into concrete things!

+Document collections, full repositories, set of documents in a journal issue, set in of documents in a list of references, set of projects of a Github user, set of images of Wikimedia...
+Any kind of set, any kind of creative work.
+How much open is this set?

-It is a technical response, creating a reference-database, foundations for *openness metrics*, and a concrete set of online tools.
+This project is a technical response, creating a reference-database, foundations for *openness metrics*, and a concrete set of online tools.
 Differing from [OAS](http://www.oaspectrum.org) the focus of this tools are the autit of license type of each document, and distribution of license types over the set of documents.
+The project use the most simple and objective aproach: an average of the "openness degree" of each element of the set.
+So, we have two main working lines:

+* to keep a [dataset](https://github.com/datasets) of reliable license descriptors with reliable inference about *license family* and most commom and consensual measure of "openness degree" of each family of lincenses.

+* establish a mathematical criterion and a database (SQL) tool to do the averages.

-# The Openness Metrics project
+# Summary of Openness Metrics project
 A mini-framework to check the license of a work (document, software and others), express its openness degree, and calculate the average of openness degree of a set of works.
+All in a SQL service with JSON front-end, and PHP/Python/Javascript/AnyOther driver to enable pretty reports and other uses.

 The main sources of this project are: